-NO There might be an intermittent Ethernet error.
-Perform these steps in the following sequence until the problem is resolved:
+- NO There might be an intermittent Ethernet error.
+Perform these steps in the following sequence until the problem is resolved: - a.

-- a.
 Use the Ethernet hub problem determination procedure to check for and resolve an Ethernet network connection problem.
-If you resolve a problem continue with "MAP 5700: Repair verification" on page 303. - b.
+If you resolve a problem continue with "MAP 5700: Repair verification" on page 319. - b.
 Determine if similar Ethernet connection problems have occurred recently on this node.
-If they have, replace the Ethernet cable unless it has already been replaced.
-In that case, replace the frame assembly. - c.
-Verify the repair by continuing with "MAP 5700: Repair verification" on page 303. - YES Verify the repair by continuing with "MAP 5700: Repair verification" on page 303.
+If they have, replace the following part: